sql-machine-learning/elasticdl/docs/designs/data_transform.md

 From the perspective of SQLFLow, SQL can naturally support statistical work just like the analyzer.
 [Feature column API](https://tensorflow.google.cn/api_docs/python/tf/feature_column) and [keras preprocessing layer](https://github.com/tensorflow/community/pull/188) can take charge of the transform work as transformer.
 We plan to use SQL and feature column/keras preprocessing layer together to do the data transform and analysis work.

 Since we use SQL to do the analysis work, SQL requires the table schema to be wide - one column one feature.

 ### Normalize Table Schema to Be Wide

-Let's take the analysis work for example: calculate the max of `age` and mean of `education_num`.
+Let's take this analysis work for example: calculate the max of `age` and mean of `education_num`.
 If it's a wide table as follows:

 |  age | education_num |  income_category  |